The UCC legal package is composed of the following legal acts:

 The UCC Implementing Act was adopted on 24 November 2015 as Commission Implementing Regulation No 2015/2447.

-The UCC Implementing Act intends to ensure the existence of uniform conditions for the implementation of the UCC and a harmonized application of procedures by all Member States.
+The UCC Implementing Act aims to ensure the existence of uniform conditions for the implementation of the UCC and a harmonized application of procedures by all Member States.

 The UCC Transitional Delegated Act was adopted on 17 December 2015 as Commission Delegated Regulation No 2016/341.